ronbak/dropbox-js/guides/snippets.md

     if (error) {
       return handleError(error);
     }
-    // The image has been succesfully written.
+    // The image has been successfully written.
   });
 });
 ```